-Dances are mostly held on the second Saturday of the month, although we sometimes have to reschedule because of other events.
+Dances are most often held on the second Saturday of the month, although we sometimes have to reschedule because of other events.
 Lisa is a wedding DJ and Philip is an Officiant, so our Saturdays are not always our own.
 Consequently most dances are held in the winter and early Spring, although we occasionally squeeze in a summer/fall dance.

 The doors open at 7 pm (unless there's no lesson and then we open at 7:30).
 We we usually offer a beginning-level dance lesson at 7:30.
 Most of the time Andy Hebert is our dance instructor.

 Come alone or bring a partner (or better yet, a group of friends).
 We'll be playing a mixture of danceable classic rock, country, contemporary music, swing, and requests.
 We cater to a variety of dance styles, including "shake your booty" and the high school sway...so don't worry if you don't know any particular partner dances or line dances.

 The cost is $5 per person.
 That helps cover the cost of the events.